misterfancysocks/img-model-training-experiment/_specs/gcs/gcs-spec.md

   - GCS paths or URLs for generating signed URLs.

 - **Outputs**:
-  - Confirmation of successful uploads.
+  - Confirmation of successful uploads with full GCS URLs.
   - Signed URLs for secure file access.

 ## Dependencies

 - **Libraries**:
   - `@google-cloud/storage` for interacting with GCS.
-  - `dotenv` for environment variable management.
+  - Environment variables for GCS configuration.

 ## Error Handling